PacketFire/packetfire_site/content/post/kenobi-boot2-root-writeup.md

 Nmap done: 1 IP address (1 host up) scanned in 25.27 second
 ```

-This scan immediately told me a ton about the host.
-It appeared to be an Ubuntu linux distro, running samba, proftpd and a webserver.
-This meant there were a ton of paths to begin investigating.
-Given the low barrier to entry I started by opening firefox to see what the website it was serving looked like.
+This scan uncovered a great deal of information about the host.
+It appeared to be an Ubuntu linux distro, running sambda, proftpd, and a webserver, each of which represented a viable path for investigation.
+I started by opening firefox to see what the website it was serving looked like.

 ![Kenobi site index](/img/kenobi_http_index.png)